aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/_index.md

 Further in this article, Full-Range Aztec Code is discussed.
 This information card outlines its key specifics, including the supported character set, barcode structure, size dimensions, data capacity, and error correction capability.
 Code samples for barcode generation and recognition through the ***Aspose.BarCode*** library are given [below](#asposesamples).

 ## **Overview**
-Full-range Aztec Code is a 2D symbology that is widely used to work with travel documents (e.g. airline tickets), car registration documentation, and healthcare applications.
-This barcode type is suitable for small item marking and tracking.
+Full-range Aztec Code is a 2D barcode type that allows encoding streams of bytes and alphanumeric symbols.
+Such barcodes are designed as square labels composed of black and white modules and several rings constituting a unique pattern in the center that improves scanning and decoding.
+This type supports the mechanism of Reed-Solomon error correction that allows ensuring data integrity and restoring barcode information in case of damage.
+Aztec Code benefits from increased density and reading precision.

 <p align="center"><img src="aztecfullrange.png" alt="Aztec Code Full-Range Barcode"></p>